gsemet/dopplerr/README.rst

 defined, subdlsrv will assume the path communicated by Sonarr or Radarr also exists locally.
 So mouth your series folder to `/series`, TV show folder to `/tv`, and animes to `/animes` and so  on.

+To use locally, execute:

+    sudo ./bootstrap.sh
+    ./install.sh prod

+This will install subdlsrv in a local virtual environment will all its dependencies without messing with your system's Python environment.

 Contributing
 ------------